 Uber Lawsuit: Protecting the Rights of Drivers and Passengers

 Driving services such as Uber and Lyft have opened up many doors to both consumers and workers.
 However, many are left with a lack of legal protection by these new companies’ basic policies.
 If you are an Uber user, or if you work for the company, and you have been injured or experienced losses, you may need to file an Uber lawsuit.
-Leahy Law can help.
+The law firm of Cochran Douglas can help.
 Schedule a consultation at our Tacoma, WA, practice today.

 The Legal Conundrum Surrounding Uber